Large deviations for generalized Gibbs ensembles of the classical Toda chain: Introduction

-with periodic boundary conditions $ (L_N)_{1,N} = (L_N)_{N+1,N} $ and $(L_N)_{N,1}=(L_N)_{N,N+1}$, then for all integer number $n$,
+with periodic boundary conditions $ (L_N)_{1,N} = (L_N)_{N+1,N} $ and $(L_N)_{N,1}=(L_N)_{N,N+1}$, then for all integer number $p$,

 is conserved by the dynamics \eqref{dyn} as well as $\sum_{i=1}^Nr_i$.
-It is therefore natural to consider that the finite $N$ Toda chain is distributed according to the Gibbs measure with density $e^{-\tr(W(L_N)) }$ with respect to $\prod _{i=1}^N e^{-Pr_i}dr_i dp_i$, where $P>0$ controls the pressure of the chain. $W$ is a potential to be chosen later, which can be a polynomial or a general measurable function from $\R$ into $\R$.
-We will assume it goes to infinity faster than $x^2$: namely there exists $a>0$ and a finite constant $C$ such that for
+It is therefore natural to consider that the finite $N$ Toda chain is distributed according to the Gibbs measure with density $e^{-\tr(W(L_N)) -P\sum r_{i} }$ with respect to Lebesgue measure.
+Here, $P>0$ controls the pressure of the chain and $W$ is a potential to be chosen later, which can be a polynomial or a general measurable function from $\R$ into $\R$.
+We will assume it goes to infinity faster than $x^2$: namely there exists $c>0$ and a finite constant $C$ such that for {all $x\in \R$}

-This assumption is used to compare our distribution to the case where $W(x)=x^2$ in which case the entries of the Lax matrix $L_N$ are independent.
-We can without loss of generality assume $a=\frac{1}{2}$ up to rescaling and therefore put $W(x)=\frac{1}{2} x^2 +V$.
-In the following we will denote
+This assumption is used to compare our distribution to the case where $W(x)=c x^2$ in which case the entries of the Lax matrix $L_N$ are independent.
+We can without loss of generality assume $c=\frac{1}{2}$ up to rescaling and therefore put